Sam02i/agrioptima-ai/README.md

 6. Compare sellers, inspect a farmer, and create an order.
 7. Open Orders or Produce Passports to track delivery and verify received quality.

-> Render’s free backend can sleep while inactive.
+> Render's free backend can sleep while inactive.
 The first data request may take approximately one minute while it wakes up.

 ## Connected workflow